Tekoapora

-Tekoapora is a monotypic genus of spiders in the family Theraphosidae containing the single species, Tekoapora wacketi.
+Tekoapora is a monotypic genus of spiders in the family Theraphosidae.
+It contains the single species Tekoapora wacketi.

 Distribution

-Tekoapora wacketi is endemic to the highlands (up 1,100 m above sea level) of the Espinhaço Mountain range and States of Minas Gerais and Bahia, Brazil.
+T. wacketi is endemic to the highlands (up to 1,100 m above sea level) of the Espinhaço Mountain range and States of Minas Gerais and Bahia, Brazil.

 Etymology

-"tekoá porã" ("good land") is the way the Mbayá, the original people, refer to the Serra do Mar region.
+The genus name is derived from the Mbayá language term "tekoá porã" (meaning "good land"), which the Mbayá people originally used to refer to the Serra do Mar region.

 The species is named after M. Wacket, who collected the male holotype in 1900.